 If the tool comes with a steam option, then you can have the perfect floor-cleaning tool that not only picks up dry debris and soaks up spills and dirt tracks, but it can also eradicate up to 99.99% of germs.
 The potential versatility of a vacuum and mop combo is virtually limitless.

 In addition, if the tool has a steaming option, then you don’t need to employ harsh chemicals to get rid of germs and bacteria.
 Instead, with natural, harmless (to humans) steam, your floors will be absolutely spotless without inhaling residual chemicals in the process.

 Easy to Maintain

 Vacuum and mop combo tools are very low-maintenance.
-You’ll need to wring the brush roll after each use and dump the contents of the dirty and clean water tanks out, but that’s all; no dust collection bags, no replacing microfiber pads, and it might even come with a self-cleaning device that removes particles from the brush roll’s fibers.
+You’ll need to wring out the brush roll after each use and dump the contents of the dirty and clean water tanks, but that’s all: no dust collection bags and no replacing microfiber pads.
+A vacuum and mop combo tool might even come with a self-cleaning device that removes particles from the brush roll’s fibers.

 Works on All Types of Floors

 When we say all types, we mean all types, assuming you can turn the mop and steam function off at will.
-Some of the models we tested we able to pick up a majority of dirt and debris in low-pile carpeting, nearly completely substituting traditional upright vacuum cleaners.
+Some of the models we tested were able to pick up the majority of dirt and debris in low-pile carpeting, functioning as a nearly complete substitute for traditional upright vacuum cleaners.

 QUICK TIP: It goes without saying, but if your vacuum/mop combo tool has an option to shut off the wet-mop feature, you should do so before moving the vacuum over carpeted surfaces.